-Tables 2 and 3 contain estimates of the regression coefficients from two models.
-We chose these two outcomes and specifications to illustrates how our methods can be used to both when the relationship between a regressor and the outcome is nearly linear and when a more complex nonlinear relationships exists.
-The model for good health is simple to interpret since it does not include squared terms or interactions among regressors.
-Since predicted probabilities are between .65 and .85, the effect of age is almost linear which makes interpretation simple.

-The model for diabetes includes age-squared and an interaction between the age variables and level of activity which makes the interpretation more challenging, but is a more realistic modeling scenario.
-Recall one of our research questions is whether there are racial differences in the probability of diabetes at different ages (e.g., are racial difference larger at younger ages than older ages), whether there are racial differences in the effects of growing older on the probability of diabetes, and whether racial differences in the effects of growing older on the probability of diabetes vary by level of physical activity.
+Tables 2 and 3 contain estimates of the $\gamma_k^g$ coefficients from two binary logit models.
+We chose these outcomes and specifications to illustrate how our methods can be used both when the relationship between a regressor and the outcome is nearly linear and when a more complex, nonlinear relationship exists.
+The model for good health is easy to interpret since the relationship between age and health is nearly linear and the model does not include interactions among the regressors.
+The model for diabetes includes age-squared and an interaction between age and activity which makes the interpretation more challenging, but is a more realistic modeling scenario.
+Recall that one of our research questions is whether there are racial differences in the probability of diabetes at different ages (e.g., are racial difference larger at younger ages than older ages), whether there are racial differences in the effects of growing older on diabetes, and whether racial differences in the effects of growing older vary by the level of physical activity.
 Our analyses begin with graphs to explore group differences in the outcomes by age.
-The discrete change with respect to race, referred to simply as the racial difference, is used to test if differences in the outcomes are statistically significant.
+The discrete change with respect to race, referred to as the racial difference, is used to test if differences in the outcomes are statistically significant.
 Next, the discrete change with respect to age is used to test if the effects of age differ by race.
-Then we use graphs to examine the more complex example of the effects of age on diabetes for those with different levels of activity.
-Tables are used to examine racial differences in the effects of gender and obesity, where discrete changes for gender and obesity are compared across race using second differences (i.e., racial differences in the discrete changes for these regressors).
+Then we use graphs to examine the more complex effects of age on diabetes for those with different levels of activity.
+Tables are used to examine racial differences in the effects of gender and obesity on diabetes, where discrete changes for gender and obesity are compared across groups.
 Finally, racial differences in scalar measures of the effect of a regressor are considered using discrete changes and regression coefficients.